 Meat is not for everyone, but Ralind says that you have to give the lamb a try when you visit Turkey if it falls within your culinary preferences.
 “On day 4 of the tour, we went for lunch before visiting the Acropolis.
 The lamb was cooked perfectly; it just melted in my mouth.
 If heaven could be described as food, it would be that lamb.
 I wanted more!” she remembers.

 “When I heard that I was going to Turkey, hot air ballooning was the first thing I wanted to do.
 I like pushing myself and it’s such an iconic part of the Turkish landscape.
 The supplier we use offer hot air balloon rides around the world.
 Afterwards, you get a certificate and celebrate with a glass of local red wine.
 It’s very special and rewarding.”

 “Turkey is very hot!
 Luckily we got free water on the coach and there was aircon while we travelled because the temperatures soared up to 37, 38 degrees celsius.
 You’re always so happy to get back onto the coach!” laughs Ralind.

-“If I could go again, I would take less photos and feel more.
+“If I could go again, I would take fewer photos and feel more.
 I climbed a lot of steps to get the best view and perfect shot.
 I would just enjoy the feel and view and take it in.
 That was an important lesson to learn on my group tour to Turkey,” advises Ralind.

 There you have it – 15 top Turkey travel tips from an Expat Explore insider to inspire your next adventure.
 If you want to meet bubbly Ralind and talk to her about Turkey she is only a phone call away.
 Get in touch with our customer service department and she will be happy to tell you all about her Turkish group tour experience.
 In the meantime, we also recommend that you take a look at our Highlights of Turkey tour so you can see how incredibly affordable Turkey tours can be!